0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 in Active Directory/Windows-centric tactics.
 This was especially true after [PetitPotam](https://github.com/topotam/PetitPotam) came out and the awesome [work by Will Schroeder and Lee
 Christensen](https://posts.specterops.io/certified-pre-owned-d95910965cd2) was made public.

 #### A Bit of History
-Prior to purchasing the course myself, Rasta announced a [signficant change to how it would operate](https://www.zeropointsecurity.co.uk/blog/red-team-ops-2021-update).
+Prior to purchasing the course myself, Rasta announced a [significant change to how it would operate](https://www.zeropointsecurity.co.uk/blog/red-team-ops-2021-update).
 Most notable of which being the fact that Cobalt Strike is _included with the course purchase_.
 Covenant is also no longer supported within the labs and course content, and _private_ lab environments are provided to all students.

-There are a handful of reviews on both this updated version and the prior version with Covenant/BYOC2, shared labs, etc. To be clear, this review pertains the most recent CRTO (CRTO2?) update.
+There are a handful of reviews on both this updated version and the prior version with Covenant/BYOC2, shared labs, etc. To be clear, this review pertains to the most recent CRTO (CRTO2?) update.

 ## The Course
-Content within Red Team Ops is split into the following sections:
+Content within Red Team Ops course is split into the following sections:
 ```
 1. Course Introduction
 	1. What is Red Teaming?